slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You’re not supposed to optimize for money; you’re supposed to optimize for happiness."
 -- Mr. Money Mustache [1975]*

+> *"Three levels of wealth: No meetings.
+Lots of meetings.
+No meetings."
+-- alexhormozi@x*

 ### On money